 This is one of the in-spots in Kaohsiung.
 Young, expansive, and still-growing, Pier-2 Art Center is a special zone at the heart of the city’s cultural-creative bloom.
 There are numerous old, renovated Kaohsiung Harbor warehouses here, long abandoned, which were formerly used to store such goods as fish meal and granulated sugar.
 Today they are venues for domestic and international exhibitions, festivals, live indoor and outdoor musical, theatrical, and busker performances.
 Outside you can see large-scale outdoor installation artworks and graffiti-style/3D murals, many wonderfully quirky and whimsical.
 There are also various cultural-creative merchandise shops and cafés and restaurants.

-From Pier-2 Art Center head west and you will reach Love Pier, formally called Kaohsiung No. 12 Pier.
+From Pier-2 Art Center head east and you will reach Love Pier, formally called Kaohsiung No. 12 Pier.
 It was named “Love Pier” to capture the local romance for tourists.
 One prominent feature of the pier is a large white sail.
 Emphasizing the “love” part are heart-shaped signs with the name of the pier where you want to take selfies and enjoy the harbor scenery, which is especially splendid in the evening.

 Banana Pier & Fisherman’s Wharf